ChenchaoZhao/TorchLiter/README.md

 # TorchLiter

-A light weight training tool for pytorch projects
+A truly lightweight training tool for pytorch projects